 Call for Sites 26th July - 3rd September 2021 To identify if any further sites within Stainforth should be considered as allocations in the NDP One site was submitted through this process Regulation 14 Pre- submission consultation 28th March 2022 - 9th May 2022 To allow people to see the Neighbourhood Plan and make comment.
 This consultation elicited 172 responses.
 Using just written responses there is 99.7% support for both the NDP and the NDO subject to modifications.
+Regulation 16 statutory 6 week consultation 25 th January 2024 - 7 th March 2023 Statutory consultation upon submitted plan.
+This consultation elicited 12 responses and the responses were taken into consideration by the independent examiner.

-4. Vision and Objectives
+Vision and Objectives

+4.1.
 Our Vision and Objectives for the Stainforth NDP are set out below and have been revised and updated following the responses to the consultation on Issues and Options: